 Even though bars are mostly remembered for mess, drunken people and a lot of noise, izakayas are different.
-They were inspired by tea houses Japan's Edo period.
-In the 17th century, these houses started selling sake and make simple dishes.
+They were inspired by tea houses Edo period.
+In the 17th century, these houses started selling from Japan sake and make simple dishes.
 What became very popular at the time.

 The word Izakaya is formed by the ideograms [居酒屋] which means something like a bar serving dishes and snacks.
 The word has the ideogram of [居] which means residence, [酒] which means sake and [屋] which represents shop or sale.

 The main aspect that unites all Izakayas is that they are all places casual, made for relaxation and relaxation with many common drinks and food.
 But classic traditions and roots and Japanese ingredients are always faithful.

 You can find a huge variety of dishes.
 The most common are sashimi, fried chicken, grilled rice balls, Edamame, gyoza among others.
 The most requested are the yakitori, which are pieces of chicken grilled on a bamboo skewer. and also the oden, which are potatoes, vegetables, octopus and eggs cooked in a broth.
 Some Izakayas specialize in seafood.

 These dishes are mainly served as an accompaniment to sake and beers generally.
 The drinks menu is just as well done as the food menu.
 Japanese beer called shochu has a lot of prominence.

 This drink is usually distilled from sweet potatoes, barley, rice, wheat or brown sugar.
 Such drinks are often taken neat, mixed with water, fruit juice and even tea.
 But of course, soft drinks are also served.